 \section{The Birman--Craggs maps}

-In this section we use our framework to calculate the Birman--Craggs maps and give a proof that these maps are homomorphisms.
-After doing this we calculate Sato's maps on elements of the Torelli group and find that the $C \cdot C$ terms vanish and so for $g \geq 2$ we have that Sato's maps have image in $\mathbb{Z}/2$ when restricted to the Torelli group.
-Our formulas allow us to relate Sato's maps to the Birman--Craggs maps.
+In this section, we use our framework to calculate the Birman--Craggs maps, and to give a proof that these maps are homomorphisms.
+Then, we calculate Sato's maps on elements of the Torelli group, and find relations between Sato's maps and the Birman--Craggs maps.